-If you guessed the Dodge Hornet, you may just have read the headline, but there’s a lot more to this car.
-It’s the first ever hybrid performance car from Dodge, and there are two versions—the cheaper one having a larger gasoline engine, the pricier one having higher performance and a hybrid setup with a little engine.
-Both are, unsurprisingly, made in Italy (Naples).
-The name comes from the Fabulous Hudson Hornet; Hudson joined with Nash to form AMC, which was purchased by Chrysler Corporation in 1987.
+There are two versions—the cheaper one having a larger gasoline engine, the pricier one with a smaller engine and an electric motor; both are made in Naples, Italy.
+The name comes from the Fabulous Hudson Hornet; Hudson joined with Nash to form AMC (briefly making an AMC Hornet), which was purchased by Chrysler in 1987.

-At launch, the 2023 Dodge Hornet was the fastest, quickest, most powerful compact utility vehicle under $40,000.
-It was revealed on August 17, 2022 and will be officially launched in March—though some may leave dealerships before that.
+The Dodge Hornet was the fastest, quickest, most powerful compact utility vehicle under $40,000 when it was revealed in 2022.

-The Dodge Hornet R/T has the little 1.3 “GSE” four-cylinder, which has been fairly undistinguished.
+The Dodge Hornet R/T has the 1.3 liter “GSE” four-cylinder, which has been fairly undistinguished.
 However, it will now be paired with an electric motor hooked up to the rear axle, with a 15.5 kWh battery; this results in a 7.1 second 0-60 time, normally, which is decent for the segment but not outstanding.
+PowerShot, which sends an extra 25 horsepower into the system for a brief time, drops the 0-60 run down to 5.6 seconds—a 1.5 second difference.

 There will be three driving modes: hybrid, full electric (for around 30 miles of range), and E-Save, which preserves the battery charge as much as it can (E-Save actually has two modes, Passive to maintain the existing charge and Active to recharge the battery).
 The only transmission is a six-speed automatic.
 The car is a PHEV since it can be plugged in to charge the battery and then run on full electric for roughly the length of a normal commute; some buyers may only need to buy gasoline every couple of months (though leaving old gasoline in the tank for that long is a bad idea without fuel stabilizer).